IR35 legal challengers reveal new details

 Judicial Reviews to challenge IR35 reform’s implementation by the NHS will go ahead, regardless of whether a funding campaign to help launch them hits its target.

-Issuing this clarification, the Independent Health Professionals Union said a central JR and a more minor one would not be derailed if the campaign failed to raise its goal of £45,000.
+Issuing this clarification, the Independent Health Professionals Association said a central JR and a more minor one would not be derailed if the campaign failed to raise its goal of £45,000.

 “Judicial reviews will take place irrespective of whether the [funding] targets are reached,” the IHPA’s secretary-general Dr Iain Campbell told ContractorUK yesterday.